 - Chicken or vegetable bouillon – Your choice!

-Step 1: Preheat the oven to broil and line a baking sheet with aluminium foil.
-Set it aside.
-Saute the onions with a little bit of oil in a large saute pan.
+Step 1: Saute the onions with a little bit of oil in a large saute pan.
 Once they’re soft, add the minced garlic and continue to saute until fragrant and beginning to brown.
 Then remove it from heat and set aside.

-Step 2: Grab your chiles and rub them with olive oil.
+Step 2: Rub the peppers with olive oil.
 Place them on the prepared baking sheet and broil on the top rack of the oven.
 Once one side is charred and blistered, rotate until all sides are blistered.
 Remove from the oven to cool and once you are able to handle them, remove the stem and most of the seeds.
-The more seeds you leave in, the hotter your sauce will be.
-So, you do you!

 - Freeze in ice cube trays for easy access to small portions at a time.